Daniel’s Prophecy of the Seventy Weeks (Daniel 9:24-27)

 Yes, for dispensationalists like C. I. Scofield, J. Walvoord, L. S. Chafer, D. Pentecost, C. Ryrie, J. McArthur, C. Smith, T. Ice, T. LaHaye, and many more, a very great deal rides upon this distinctive interpretation of Daniel 9:24-27.
 But is it viable?
 Our previous study of NT eschatology strongly suggests it is not.
 Moreover, when we closely examine the text itself, we find a good deal to awaken serious doubts about the soundness of the DTAV.
 Let us pause again to consider some of the major problems involved.

-Is it really the case that the seventy sevens are seventy weeks of years?
+Is it really the case that the seventy weeks are seventy weeks of years?
 Do not the particular numbers employed at least hint at a symbolic meaning?

 Considering the character, reach, and ultimacy of the blessings promised in verse 24, is it likely that they are reserved more or less exclusively for ethnic Israel and the (physical) Jerusalem below (Galations 4:25-26)?